 Welcome to the after-party

 Whoa, you made it back here?
 I appreciate you spending time with me.
-This is where I keep the cats—a few older articles and one-off projects wrangled from corners of the internet that I’m still proud of.
+This is where I keep older articles and one-off projects wrangled from corners of the internet that I still like.

 Did you learn pineapple makes a pizza Hawaiian?
 A Hawaiian shirt is a kitschy floral button-down only your middle-aged uncle wears?
 That Aloha translates to hello and goodbye, respectively?
 You’re not technically wrong on some of those.
 But let’s zhoosh up your cultural literacy.